flo0909/flaskapp-project/readme.md

 Down the page, the user can find an Update button that leads to a form where the user can update the  recipe, just in case there is something that needs updating.The fields are already filled in with the recipe informations.Another button is used to delete the recipe.
 There is also a "Back" button that navigates back to the "List Page".

 Another link on the navbar is "Categories Page" where the user can find the category of recipes in what has a particular interest such as:
- - Number of portions category,
+ - Number of portions category;
- - Vegetarians suitable recipes,
+ - Vegetarians suitable recipes;
- - Fast cook recipes ,
+ - Fast cook recipes ;
- - the range in what the recipe is served as Desert, Salad, Main course .Also for people susceptible to allergies, based of ingredients , they can find Allergens free recipes.
+ - The range in what the recipe is served as Desert, Salad, Main course .Also for people susceptible to allergies, based of ingredients , they can find Allergens free recipes.
- Prassing on any button will give the user on the same page, a full description of the recipe within the category provided.
+ Pressing on any button will give the user on the same page, a full description of the recipe within the category provided.

 Code: